Home » Blog » 15 Things to Declutter (That Aren’t Things)

 On that note, I’m sure there are a ton of things I’ve left off this list, so if you have any ideas you’d like to share please feel free to add them in the comments!

-I can’t tell you how many nights I’ve spent stressed to near tears because I’ve had some project or chore that I really, really wanted to finish before going to sleep—even though there was absolutely no reason it couldn’t just be left to the next day.
+I can’t tell you how many nights I’ve spent stressed and nearly in tears because I had a project or chore that I really, really wanted to finish before going to sleep—even though there was absolutely no reason it couldn’t just be left to the next day.

 Yet for some reason, I’d created a self-imposed deadline that was causing me ridiculous stress.
 If you’ve ever caught yourself in the same boat, join me in just letting go.